Northumberland County, New South Wales

 Northumberland County was named after the English Northumberland, and named by Lieutenant Charles Menzies, commandant at Newcastle, about 1804.

 In 1852 it had an area of 1498060 acre and population of 15,207, and was described as being 68 mi long and 53 mi wide and the main coal region of the colony.

-Between 21 July 1948 and 19 December 1963, the county had a local government, the Northumberland County Council, which was abolished at the same time as the Cumberland County Council.

 Parishes

 Northumberland County contains the following parishes: